On street parking enforcement

 If you still don't pay then we will register this penalty as a debt, which will incur an additional charge.
 We will then take action to recover the outstanding charges using enforcement agents who are also able to add their recovery fees.

 You have the right to appeal either in person or in writing, to an independent adjudicator who will consider the evidence and decide whether the charge must be paid.
-More information can be obtained from the traffic penalty tribunal website or from the parking manager via email email@example.com or call 01932 425194.
+For more information email email@example.com or visit the traffic penalty tribunal website.